jvroig/OWLBEAR/README.md

 ```

 4. Open `endpoint_config.yaml` in your editor and update with your actual endpoint information.
+The sample file shows a list of different endpoints.
+Currently, OWLBEAR will only use the first endpoint you put in the list.
+You can remove the superfluous entries.
+In the future, fallback will be implemented to use the additional endpoints.

 5. Create a `.env` file in the project's root directory to place your API KEY.
 See "Experts" section for matching API Key values in .env with endpoint config.